lint-todo/utils/README.md

 <a name="getTodoConfig"></a>

 ## getTodoConfig(baseDir, engine, customDaysToDecay) ⇒
-Gets the todo configuration.
+Gets the todo configuration from one of a number of locations.
-Config values can be present in

-The package.json

 **Kind**: global function
 **Returns**: - The todo config object.